BKP: An R Package for Beta Kernel Process Modeling: Statistical Foundation

 \subsection{Extension to Dirichlet Kernel Process}

-The BKP model can be naturally extended to handle multi-class responses via the Dirichlet Kernel Process (DKP) on replacing the binomial likelihood with a multinomial model and the Beta prior with a Dirichlet prior \citep{MacKenzie2014}.
+The BKP model extends naturally to multi-class responses through the Dirichlet Kernel Process (DKP), which replaces the binomial likelihood with a multinomial likelihood and the beta prior with a Dirichlet prior \citep{MacKenzie2014}.